 Our engaging, live presentation is entirely backed by up-to-date research on body image, media literacy, health and fitness, and body image resilience.
 Audiences leave feeling empowered to implement strategies in four different areas to harness their body image resilience and live life as more than bodies to be looked at, fixed, and judged.
 Our visual presentation is entirely backed by up-to-date research on body image, media literacy, health and fitness, and resilience.
 Appropriate for all ages 10+, the visual and textual content is suited for school, religious, and professional settings.
 We do not use explicit images or specific numbers to represent sizes, weights or measurements of beauty or health ideals.
 We tailor each presentation for each audience, and the structure of the presentation can be modified depending on the setting.
 We regularly speak on panels, as keynote speakers for conferences, at school assemblies, and give informal talks in a variety of settings for both genders and all ages.

 To inquire about costs and availability for booking Lindsay and Lexie Kite for your school or organization, please use the contact form below.
+Keep in mind that Beauty Redefined is based in New York City and Salt Lake City.
+Lexie and Lindsay Kite, co-directors, are available to travel to a limited number of paid speaking events each year.
 If you are part of a school or group who might be interested in hosting a presentation, please refer an administrator or decision-maker to this page to contact us.

 Topics Addressed in the Visual Presentation

 Modified for each audience, based on age, genders, and setting